ksthicke/excalidraw/examples/write-box/README.md

 # How to test write-box

 1. Make any modifications you want.
+2. Navigate to the base folder for excalidraw.
+3. Run `npm run rm:build` and then `npm run build:packages`.
-2. Navigate to this folder with the terminal.
+4. Navigate to this folder with the terminal.
-3. Run `npm run start`.
+5. Run `npm run start`.
 Do NOT use ctrl+shift+L.

 # How to build write-box